jrubes/PIA-Tunnel/ReadMe-quickstart.txt

 Once setup you should boot the VM, login (root:pia) and ensure that you are online.
 Ping something!
 The rest ist really simple...

+0) Run "dpkg-reconfigure keyboard-configuration" to change the keyboard setting

 1) Run pia-update
    This command will pull the latest scripts and will start the creation process of your IP cache.
    The IP cache takes 3-5 minutes to build and is REQUIRED so please give the script